Writer, researcher, self-improvement advocate, and alternative astrologist.

 — Bob Ross

-Step 3B: Additional Brushes
+Step 6: Install Additional Brushes

 If you’re like me, you may not have been entirely satisfied with some of the brushes you made in Asparagus’ tutorial.
 That’s perfectly normal.
 One of the big differences between digital and normal painting is that brushes are handled differently.
-While Bob may just use a pallete knife for a plethora of different skills, digitally we need different brushes with different settings to accomplish that.
+While Bob may just use a palette knife for a plethora of different skills, digitally we need different brushes with different settings to accomplish that.
 In my case, I wasn’t happy with the tree brushes I had.
 If you want to experiment with a large set of environmental brushes for things like skies, mountains, and trees then I recommend installing IForce’s Environments 2.0 pack after you’ve done a few paintings based on the tutorial.

 You can find both the pack and instructions on how to install here.